"You do have the power to make changes to your diet and your lifestyle that can completely prevent diabetes."

 What is Diabetes?

-Diabetes was discovered or noticed long ago.
-In fact the name diabetes mellitus is an old Greek term which literally means sweet-tasting urine.
+Diabetes was discovered long ago.
+In fact the namediabetes mellitus is an old Greek term which literally means sweet-tasting urine.
 Sugar is a diuretic when it’s in high concentrations in the blood.
 If you have a lot of sugar in your blood, you start to pee it out through your kidneys and that’s where you get a lot of the symptoms of diabetes.
-Basically, when you have a lot of blood sugar going on and you start urinating out a lot and peeing a lot, a lot of things start happening; you get very dehydrated, and you start to lose a lot of that sugar that should be going elsewhere in your urine.
+Basically, when you have a lot of blood sugar going on and you start urinating a lot, a number of things start happening; you get very dehydrated, and you start to lose a lot of that sugar that should be going elsewhere in your urine.
 You also start to lose a lot of electrolytes with it.

 Symptoms of Diabetes